manujtrehan/diamond-age-challenge/README.md

 2. Axes: x pointing to the right, y pointing up, z pointing outwards
 3. The base plate and platform plate thickness offsets are ignored
 4. The platform is initialized in the home position
-5. There is a 60$^\circ$ offset between the platform and the base in the anti-clockwise direction
+5. There is a 60 degree offset between the platform and the base in the anti-clockwise direction
 6. Number of degrees of freedom is fixed - 6
 7. All actuators have the exact same retracted and extended length